 If all goes as planned, you can take the cash you made on the sale and invest it in the down payment on your next flip.

-In addition to flipping houses, one can build wealth and generate monthly cash flow by buying multi-unit homes, and then live in one unit while renting the rest.
-This is a real investment technique known as house hacking.
+In addition to flipping houses, one can build wealth and generate monthly cash flow by buying a duplex, a multi-unit (or even multi-room) home, and then living in one unit while renting the rest.

 The prospects for generating cash flow on these types of investments are potentially smaller than with a flip, but the risks are lower as well.

 There are challenges unique to living under the same roof as your tenants.
-They will not have the same personal investment in the property you do.
+Remember, they won't have the same personal investment in the property you do.

 However, the benefits of this type of real estate venture can far outweigh the risks, given your mindset.

-Living in the property while renting part of it out can result in a lower interest loan and possibly lower down payment, and so can be more affordable than a flip.
+Living in the property while renting part of it out can result in a lower interest loan and possibly lower down payment, which can be more affordable than a flip.

 Price it right, and your tenants will cover your mortgage with their rent payments and ideally generate additional cash left over each month.

 Investing in single-family rentals might be the most straightforward form of real estate investing.
 The concept is simple: purchase a home and rent it out.